Practical Suggestions for Godparents and Sponsors

 Problems with Attendance

-Each RCIA process encounters individuals who display problems with attendance.
-Some express an initial interest but after a while attend RCIA sessions irregularly, or stop
+Each OCIA process encounters individuals who display problems with attendance.
+Some express an initial interest but after a while attend OCIA sessions irregularly, or stop

 Read More »